handsontable/handsontable/docs/next/guides/cell-features/formatting-cells.md

 Depending on the form of the cell coordinates you picked, you can use the following options to change the border styles:

 ::: warning
-The `left` and `right` object keys are renamed to `start` and `end`.
-The change allows defining border styles using the same API for both [layout direction](@/guides/internationalization/layout-direction.md) modes - left to right or right to left.
-The keys `left` and `right` will still work for backward compatibility.
-However, they can work only in LTR and cannot be mixed with keys `start` and `end`.
+The `left` and `right` properties are renamed to `start` and `end` in Handsontable 12.0.0.
+The change allows defining border styles using the same API for both [layout direction](@/guides/internationalization/layout-direction.md) modes.
+The properties `left` and `right` only work in the left-to-right mode and they cannot be mixed with `start` and `end`.
 :::

 | Option | Description |